OpenWaterFoundation/owf-lib-viz-highcharts-js/Timeseries/TS-Tool-line-symbology/README.md

 │   │   ├── example-streamflow.csv
 ```

-## Using an External .json File with TSTool data
+## Using an External .json File with external CSV file

 When loading data from TSTool as a CSV file, always use the `highcharts.chart` constructor in index.html.
 While the `highcharts.stockChart` option provides scaling functionality, it misrepresents data from TSTool at specific ranges and does not format the axis correctly.
 The stockChart elements, such as a navigator, can be accessed by including them within the constructor itself.
 The data must also be loaded directly into the constructor instead of the .json configuration file.
 See the following example from index.html: